dr-morris/domoticz_telegram/README.md

 Installation:
 =================
+Step 1 - login via Putty:
-Step 1: Login to raspberry pi as user pi (using standard ssh session with for example the tool 'Putty')
+Login to raspberry pi as user pi (using standard ssh session with for example the tool 'Putty').
+Command: ssh pi@IPADRESS

-Step 2 - Install:
+Step 2 - installation of the files:

+cd into your domoticz/scripts directory

 Copy TelegramInstall.sh to your rasberry in the /home/pi directory execute chmod u+x TelegramInstall.sh